 “Life can't defeat a writer who is in love with writing, for life itself is a writer's lover until death.” – Edna Ferber

 Ferber's novels generally featured strong female protagonists, along with a rich and diverse collection of supporting characters.
-She usually highlighted at least one strong secondary character who faced discrimination ethnically or for other reasons, demonstrating her belief that people are people and that the not-so-pretty people often have the best character.
+She usually highlighted at least one strong secondary character who faced discrimination ethnically or for other reasons, demonstrating her belief that people are people and that the not-so-pretty people have the best character.

-Ferber, who died in 1968, said she enjoyed writing a wide range of stories.
 “I like to look at all sides of people and be open to any idea,” she said.
 “A closed mind is a dying mind.”